 -----Original Message----- From: Orit Levin [mailto:orit@RADVISION.COM] Sent: Wednesday, May 31, 2000 8:32 AM To: ITU-SG16@MAILBAG.INTEL.COM Subject: Re: On TD26 - Fast TCS and M/S negotiation in H.323v4

 Hi Paul and all the others!
 Here it is (and it is not surprising for those, participated in Osaka meeting).
 I believe, that it is the last moment to clear the confusion in the least harmful way (even on the expense of THEORETICAL H.323v.2 "strict" implementations).
 RADVision definitely votes for allowing Fast Connect and H.245 tunneling in Setup, supporting by that TD-26.
-Best Regards, Orit Levin RADVision Inc. 575 Corporate Drive Suite 420 Mahwah, NJ 07430 Tel: 1 201 529 4300 (230) Fax: 1 201 529 3516 www.radvision.com orit@radvision.com -----Original Message----- From: Paul E. Jones paulej@PACKETIZER.COM To: ITU-SG16@MAILBAG.INTEL.COM ITU-SG16@MAILBAG.INTEL.COM Date: Wednesday, May 31, 2000 1:46 AM Subject: Re: On TD26 - Fast TCS and M/S negotiation in H.323v4
+Best Regards, Orit Levin RADVision Inc. 575 Corporate Drive Suite 420 Mahwah, NJ 07430 Tel: 1 201 529 4300 (230) Fax: 1 201 529 3516 www.radvision.com orit@radvision.com -----Original Message----- From: Paul E. Jones <paulej@PACKETIZER.COM> To: ITU-SG16@MAILBAG.INTEL.COM <ITU-SG16@MAILBAG.INTEL.COM> Date: Wednesday, May 31, 2000 1:46 AM Subject: Re: On TD26 - Fast TCS and M/S negotiation in H.323v4

 Pete,

-Assume that CONNECT was the first message received following
+Assume that CONNECT was the first message received following the SETUP if that helps complicate matters further for you. :-)

 I just need further convincing.